Initial creation: 4-1-2024 | Last updated: 11-2-2025 Head back to the main page Head back to the 2005-ANSPO hub

 The Hudson Metropolitan Area, often simply called Hudson or HMA, is the most populous state in the Unitary American State.
 The state comprises nineteen counties, namely Brooklyn, Westchester, Manhattan, Bronx, Richmond, Rockland, Hagenot, Nassau, Suffolk, Sussex, Passaic, Bergen, Hudson, Essex, Union, Uppersex, Somerest, Newark and Hunferdon.

 It is a globally significant city which is a political, economic, business, media, tech, and entertainment hub and center, with a significant amount of companies such as Pan Am and Amazon having their headquarters situated within the city.
-The most prominent structures within New York are the Atlantic Trade Center, Wall Street, the Manhattan Pact Building, the Empire Tower, and the Statue of Liberty.
+The most famous structures within New York are the Atlantic Trade Center, Superior Union Tower, the Manhattan Pact Building, the Empire State Building, and the Statue of Liberty.

 History